 Select a Recall memory to be the current setup memory.
-For example, to make Recall memory 90 the current setup memory, press RECALL 9 1.
-(Recall memory numbers may be any number from 01 to 99).
+For example, to make Recall memory 90 the current setup memory, PRESS [RECALL] [9] [0] (Recall memory numbers may be any number from 01 to 99).
 If the selected Recall memory did not previously exist, it will be created automatically.

-Press III 1 5 to access the Internal.
-Frequency Selection menu.
-Items one to six contain six preset scan frequencies covering the scan range of the projector.
-It is recommended that Recall memories be created for the six preset frequency selections.
-To make a selection, enter an item number or use and to move the cursor bar to the item you want, then press ENTER.
+Press [UTIL] [1] [6] to access the Internal Frequency Selection menu.
+Items one to six contain six preset scan frequencies.
+It is recommended that Recall memories be created for each.
+To make a selection, enter an item number or use [UP] and [DWN] arrow keys to move the cursor bar to the item you want, then press [ENTER].